 3. Entrances shall be adequately covered, recessed, or treated with a permanent architectural feature in such a way that weather protection is provided.
 4. Roof forms shall be distinctive and include variety and detail when viewed from the street. ~~Sloped roofs shall have a significant pitch.~~ Flat roofs should include distinctive cornice treatments.
 5. Exterior building materials and finishes shall convey an impression of permanence and durability.
 Materials such as metal, masonry, stone, stucco, wood, terra cotta, and tile are encouraged.
 6. Windows are required to allow views to exterior activity areas or vistas.
 Windows shall be provided on any building facing any common area including where there are pedestrian access elements used for children's recreation.

-7. All roof and wall mounted mechanical, electrical, communications, and service equipment should be screened from public view from ~~the adjacent~~ public streets, Greenbelt or Nature Path, and properties by the use of parapets, walls, fences, enclosures, or by other suitable means.

-8. The design of all structures that are adjacent to a residential dwelling in an R-1, or R-2, R-M, or R-3 zone shall consider measures to include visual privacy.
-Examples of ways to achieve this include, but are not limited to, adding a smaller scale structure, or placing trees between the existing dwelling and the development to prevent views into neighboring rear yards, stepping back the structure, increased setbacks, or strategic window placement or reeded windows.

-9. The first-floor façade fronting the Greenbelt or public right-of-way shall include 50% of the first-floor façade dedicated to pedestrian elements such as, but not limited to windows, decks, balconies, showcases, plazas, etc.

-10. The scale, arrangement, and texture of buildings and open space shall vary through the development to reflect function, interest, and significance.
+7. All roof and wall mounted mechanical, electrical, communications, and service equipment should be screened from public view from the adjacent public streets, Greenbelt or Nature Path, and properties by the use of parapets, walls, fences, enclosures, or by other suitable means.
+8. The design of all structures that are adjacent to a residential dwelling in an R-1 or R-2 zone shall consider measures to include visual privacy.
+Examples of ways to achieve this include, but are not limited to, adding a smaller scale structure, or placing trees between the existing dwelling and the development to prevent views into neighboring rear yards, stepping back the structure, increased setbacks, or strategic window placement.
+9. The first-floor façade fronting the Greenbelt or public right-of-way shall include 50% of the first-floor façade dedicated to pedestrian elements such as, but not limited to windows, decks, balconies, showcases, plazas, etc. - 10 The scale, arrangement, and texture of buildings and open space shall vary through the development to reflect function, interest, and significance.
 11. Buildings adjacent to the Greenbelt or Nature Path should not be constructed to be a flat wall plane so that a large expanse of a building does not dominate the Greenbelt or Nature Path.
 This can be accomplished through the use of form changes with setbacks and building step backs.
 Additional building design components that contribute to the undulation are balconies, canopies, awnings, porches, change of materials, and outdoor spaces.

-12. Housing along arterial roadways is not appropriate unless Multi-family housing along arterial roadways shall pay careful attention to safety and livability is provided.
+12. Housing along arterial roadways is not appropriate unless careful attention to safety and livability is provided.
 The considerations shall include but are not limited to:

-a.
-A sidewalk system that connects to a safe and convenient pedestrian crossing of the arterial;

-b.
-Vehicular ingress/egress access shall be connected to a stoplight or other equally safe location or other measures shall be provided for vehicular ingress/egress into the arterial as approved by the Ada County Highway District; and c.
-Open space shall be buffered from the arterial so that it remains comfortable and usable, excluding liner open space containing a pathway..
+- a.
+A sidewalk system that connects to a safe and convenient pedestrian crossing of the arterial; - b.
+Vehicular ingress/egress access shall be connected to a stoplight or other equally safe location or measures shall be provided for vehicular ingress/egress into the arterial; and - c.
+Open space shall be buffered from the arterial so that it remains comfortable and usable.